sober235/DPP/README.md

 ## Usage

 The study encompasses only the implicit training process executed via "main.py".
 The user only needs to execute "main.py" and save the results upon completion of the iteration.
+If you wish to use your own data, adjustments to the "lr_G" and "gain" parameters in "main.py" may be necessary.
+Our experiments have demonstrated that these two parameters are of primary importance.
+However, this is not absolute; adjustments to other parameters might also be needed if your work incorporates them.

 ## References